Welcome to The Appreciation Club.

-Welcome to The Appreciation Club – where we collect praise to catapult ourselves into a place of more confidence!
+A place where EVERYONE is invited to collect praise to catapult ourselves into a place of being more confident!

 When I built my website, I made a list of 15 people I’d worked with.
 I imagined them one by one and us working together and how happy I was.

-I drip fed personalised emails to each of them over the course of a month or so, writing tailored hellos and some background into why I was asking for a testimonial.
+- Drip fed personalised emails to each of them over the course of a month or so, writing tailored hellos and some background into why I was asking for a testimonial right now.

 Testimonials are such a great insight into your skillset and offer.

 - Reading testimonials impacts positively on your self worth.
-Yes little old you deserves all those kind words and so much more!
+Yes, YOU deserves all those kind words and so much more!
 Your creativity, vision and brilliance deserve to be celebrated and understood at a deeper level!

 - Praise can be a catalyst for creativity!
 It just makes you feel good and perhaps a bit more pro-active that you might have before it flew into your inbox.